daniellesloan/studyGroup/Reprothon2021/Misc_resources/Tutorial_easy_Reprothon2021.md

 </p>
 <br>

-**6. Reproduce accepted answer**
+**5. Reproduce accepted answer**

-In this example it is straight forward to just copy and paste the accepted solution from StackOverflow into R.
+In this example, you can just copy and paste the accepted solution from StackOverflow into R. Press "crtl + A" to highlight all your code and press "enter" to run it.

 <p align=centre>
 <img src="../images/copy_paste_stack.png" style="max-width:100%;">